bongiozzo/musica_mustdie/output/band_necrodeath.md

 # Necrodeath

+Thrash Black Metal from Italy

-Дискография
+## Дискография

-"Into the macabre" 1987, Thrash
+### "Into the macabre" 1987, Thrash

+1 Agony/The flag of the inverted cross
+2 At the mountains of madness
+3 Sauthenerom
+4 Mater tenebrarum
+5 Necrosadist
+6 Internal decay
+7 Graveyard of the innocents
+8 The undead/Agony (reprise)

-"Fragments of Insanity" 1989, Thrash
+### "Fragments of Insanity" 1989, Thrash

+1 Choose your death
+2 Tanathoid
+3 State of progressive annihilation
+4 Metempsychosis
+5 Fragments of insanity
+6 Enter my subconscious
+7 Stillbirth
+8 Eucharistical Sacrifice

-"Mater of All Evil" 2000, Alternative
+### "Mater of All Evil" 2000, Alternative

+  1. The Creature (Necrodeath) - 2:23
+  2. Flame of Malignance (Necrodeath) - 2:59
+  3. Black Soul (Necrodeath) - 3:38
+  4. Hate and Scorn (Necrodeath) - 3:16
+  5. Iconoclast (Necrodeath) - 4:18
+  6. Void of Naxir (Necrodeath) - 3:04
+  7. Anticipation of Death (Necrodeath) - 2:37
+  8. Experiment in Terror (Necrodeath) - 3:14
+  9. Serpent (Necrodeath) - 2:21
+  10. At the Roots of Evil (Necrodeath) - 3:58
+  11. Fathers (Necrodeath) - 3:45

-"Ton(e)s Of Hate" 2003, Thrash
+### "Ton(e)s Of Hate" 2003, Thrash

+1. Mealy-mouthed hypocrisy
+2. Perseverance pays
+3. The mark of Dr. Z
+4. The flag
+5. Queen of desire
+6. Petition for mercy
+7. Last ton(e)s of hate
+8. Evidence from beyond
+9. Bloodstain pattern

-"20 years of Noise" 2005, Thrash
+### "20 years of Noise" 2005, Thrash

 ## Отношения с другими группами